Skip to content

 “I need more attorneys.
 I need more money for property management, external legal services, and an updated website, which is going to cost money,” Rodriguez said.

-All this comes amid Parker push to create and repair 30,000 housing units in the city during her term, and the administration sees the land bank’s thousands of vacant parcels as integral to that plan.
+All this comes amid Parker’s push to create and repair 30,000 housing units in the city during her term, and the administration sees the land bank’s thousands of vacant parcels as integral to that plan.

 Details are still vague — Lawrence said the delayed plan will be rolled out in early 2025 — but the movement of property out of the land bank has surged during the Parker administration.

-According to Rodríguez, 364 housing units have been signed off on, or are on the way to approval, over the last 10 months.
-Most of those units have been using the Turn The Key program, created by City Council to bolster affordable home ownership production.
+According to Rodriguez, 364 housing units have been signed off on, or are on the way to approval, over the last 10 months.
+Most of those units have been using the Turn the Key program, created by City Council to bolster affordable home ownership production.

 The Building Industry Association, which represents residential developers, defended the land bank.
 Mohamed “Mo” Rushdy pointed out that the reason private developers often had an easier time securing property is that they have the resources to start building quickly, adding new properties to the tax rolls and getting rid of vacant lots that scar neighborhoods.

-He also argued that the land bank staff is not where the hold up is in the process: “Recent changes to the Bank Board have streamlined … approvals.
+He also argued that the land bank staff is not where the holdup is in the process: “Recent changes to the Bank Board have streamlined … approvals.
 However, the final required action remains the responsibility of City Council.”

 Otherwise unaddressed in Wednesday’s hearing was the dominant role City Council itself has on municipal land sales.
 If district Council members do not like a project, they can decline to introduce the enabling legislation.
 No explanation needed.